 - Share brush handle with another user to extend value

 Reliability & Long Term Use

-We have an know of Oral-B and Sonicare brushes that are still working 5-10 years later.
+We have and know of Oral-B and Sonicare brushes that are still working 5-10 years later.

 My initial feelings are the Fairywill will not fare so well

-For a start it comes with a 1 year warranty compared to the 2 year offered by the other brands, in fact Oral-B allow you to extend it to 3.
+For a start it comes with a 1 year warranty compared to the 2 year offered by the other brands, in fact, Oral-B allows you to extend it to 3.

 I have not tested their warranty process or seen comment on any failings in it as yet, but past experiences make me question just what that will be.
 I suspect if you were to suggest the brush was faulty, they would send you a new one rather than repair.